danielemiliogarcia/clippass/README.md

-## Limitations
+## Future Enhancements
-* The installer only works for the chrome default profile
+* Replace the dynamic EXTENSION_ID for the Fixed one by the chrome web store.
+Remove the code that auto replaces that

 ## Other stuff

+* To run this extension in multiple google chrome profiles, you will need to install the Native host scripts only once per system, and install the extension at every profile.

 * To run chrome in debug use